Clarkson scores 24, injury-riddled Cavaliers blast Hornets

 Kemba Walker, the league’s third-leading scorer, was held to a season-low seven points and was 2 for 16 from the field.
 The Hornets star guard was averaging 27.9 points going into the game.

+“This was one of those nights,” Walker said.
+“I got to all my spots, was able to take all my shots.
+It was a rough night shooting the basketball.”

+Thompson matched his career high in rebounds and didn’t play in the fourth quarter.

 Rodney Hood scored 16 points for Cleveland, which built a double-figure lead midway through the first quarter and maintained that the rest of the game.
-Rookie point guard Collin Sexton scored 16 points and had five assists.
+Rookie point guard Collin Sexton had 16 points and five assists.
 David Nwaba scored 18 points off the bench.

 Jeremy Lamb scored 22 points for Charlotte.
 The Hornets were 33 for 95 from the field and hit 8 of 41 of their 3-point attempts.